APA-Accredited Psychology Internship

 Interns are able to receive additional training in one clinical specialization area during the training year.
 A specialization provides interns with in-depth training that would go beyond the otherwise generalist nature of working in a university counseling center and prepares interns to take on a coordinator role following graduation (e.g., substance abuse services coordinator, eating disorder services coordinator, multicultural coordinator).
 However, interns may choose to forego a specialization in lieu of a more generalist training experience.
 Available specializations will include focused education, supervision, and provision of service in one of the following areas:

 While all interns will have the opportunity to work with diverse students across campus, interns selecting this specialization choose an underrepresented population (e.g., International students, LGBTQ+, first generation college students, African American students, etc.) on campus with which to specifically connect.
-Interns collaborate with campus partners such as the Intercultural Center, the Women’s Center, the LGBTQ Center, First in the Forest, and International Students and Scholars to organization outreach programs addressing the specific needs of these students and provide consultation regarding student mental health concerns in the chosen population.
+Interns collaborate with campus partners such as the Intercultural Center, the Women’s Center, the LGBTQ Center, First in the Forest, and International Students and Scholars to organize outreach programs addressing the specific needs of these students and provide consultation regarding student mental health concerns in the chosen population.
 Interns are expected to develop knowledge of nuanced mental health concerns and skills in providing clinical services to students from their chosen population.
 Knowledge, skills, and awareness will be developed through secondary supervision and consultation from UCC clinician(s) with advanced training in working with specific client populations and by attending trainings and completing readings in that area.
 More than one intern may choose this specialization area provided that each intern chooses a different population to specialize in working with.
 Interns who choose this specialization receive secondary supervision from Ms. Orita McCorkle or another staff member with specialized knowledge in working with the intern’s chosen population of interest.

 Throughout the training year, interns are required to complete certain projects in order to enhance their learning and to ensure that they are participating in all facets of university counseling center work.